-Allocation date for the normal round Reception intake: Monday 17 April 2023 Deadline for appeal forms to be submitted: Wednesday 31 May 2023 Appeals will be heard within 40 school days, by: Friday 28 July 2023

-Where possible, appeals that are submitted after 31 May will be heard by 28 July.
-If that is not possible, they will be heard within 30 school days of the appeal form being submitted.
+Allocation date for Reception or junior school Year 3: Tuesday 16 April 2024Deadline for appeal forms to be submitted: Friday 31 May 2024Appeals will be heard within 40 school days, by: Friday 26 July 2024Where possible, appeals that are submitted after 31 May will be heard by 26 July.
+If that is is not possible, they will be heard within 30 school days of the appeal form being submitted.